ib-ruby/ib-ruby/intro.md

 There is a simple method: IB::Account#SimpleAccountDateScan to select one or a group of
 AccountValues: IB::Account#simple_account_data_scan search_key, search_currency
-The parameter »search_key« is treated as a regular-expression, the parameter currency is optional.
+The parameter »search_key« is treated as a regular-expression, the parameter »currency« is optional.
 Most AccountValue-Keys are split into the currencies present in the account.
 To retrieve an ordered list  this snipplet helps